 The brain is a prized possession in the modern world.
 Sure, jocks always get the girls, but pop culture icons like Jimmy Neutron, Artemis Fowl, Tony Stark, and Stewie Griffith dominate our society with examples of how intelligence can trump even the most macho of the jocks.
 But our brains are fragile, and in the line of personal injury law, we see firsthand how negligence can seriously affect the brain and all of its capacities.

 The parietal lobe is located on the center-top part of your brain.
 The parietal lobe is responsible for processing information from all of the senses as well as aids our spatial awareness and understanding.
-The parietal lobe is the part of the brain that communicates pain and pleasure, and controls how we move and orient ourselves in regards to our environment.
-Without the parietal lobe our body would be unable to process the information our senses send us.
+The parietal lobe is the part of the brain that communicates pain and pleasure and controls how we move and orient ourselves in regard to our environment.
+Without the parietal lobe, our body would be unable to process the information our senses send us.
 Last, the parietal lobe is responsible for speech.
-When injuries to parietal lobe happen the results can be drastic for our speech, perception, reading, writing, and understanding of language.
+When injuries to the parietal lobe happen the results can be drastic for our speech, perception, reading, writing, and understanding of language.

 The four lobes work together to make our abilities whole, but each lobe and the brain as a whole can be further divided into two hemispheres, right and left.
 Injuries and their aftermath can differ vastly depending on the hemisphere the injury is sustained.
-Many people have heard about the hemispheres- left brain dominant verses right brain dominant people and the characteristics the hemispheres produce.
+Many people have heard about the hemispheres- left-brain dominant versus right-brain dominant people and the characteristics the hemispheres produce.

-Right brain dominance is associated with creative, free thinking.
-Artists, musicians, writers are all considered right brain dominant and have a strong sense of intuition and creativity.
-People who are analytical and more prone to math and science are said to be left brain dominant.
-Left brain dominant people are better at processing information logically, and sequentially, and are able to recall facts very quickly.
+Right brain dominance is associated with creative, free-thinking.
+Artists, musicians, writers are all considered right-brain dominant and have a strong sense of intuition and creativity.
+People who are analytical and more prone to math and science are said to be left-brain dominant.
+Left brain dominant people are better at processing information logically and sequentially, and can recall facts very quickly.